-In fact, going back some years, eBay was key to my ability to make money from home.
+Going back several years, eBay has long played a part in my ability to make money from home.
 I don’t rely on it anymore, but having it there provides a pleasing sense of security.
-I know that if I ever find myself struggling to pay the bills at the end of the month I just have to grab my computer, log on, and get listing.
+I know that if I ever find myself struggling to pay the bills at the end of the month, I just have to grab my computer, log on, and get listing.

 Is it easy?
 No, not really.
 When you tot up how much time it takes to make money with eBay (including all the photography, wrapping, and time at the post office) the hourly rate can come out pretty low.
 But I get really quite irritated when people turn their noses up at eBay.